 Pros

-• Not only is this free software, but also a free service which is pretty amazing.
+- Not only is Tor free software, but it’s also a free service which is amazing.

 Cons

-• Since launching in 2002 it has created a reputation for being a favored tool of cyber criminals, spammers and dissidents.
-Attempts to hide yourself with it can backfire as Tor users are viewed with suspicion; it may be a red flag for someone with power or savvy to monitor what you’re up to.
+- Since launching in 2002 it has created a reputation for being a favored tool of cyber criminals, spammers, and dissidents.
+Attempts to hide yourself with it can backfire as Tor users are viewed with suspicion.
+It can be a red flag for services, businesses, or organizations that can detect its use.

 VPN